campg2j003/uninstlog/README.md

 ## Messages
 Note that starting in V0.1.0 the messages are in separate header files so that they can be localized:
 * uninstlog_enu.nsh -- English messages.
+* uninstlog_esn.nsh -- Spanish messages.

+If you add text that requires translation, please add it as a LangString.
+Add the LangString definition to all language files, even if you don't have a translation for that language.

+See `testuninstlog.nsi` for example code.

 # logging.nsh
 logging.nsh provides the following: